west32/west32/README.md

 - ⚡ Fun fact: ...
 -->
 - 🤔 Looking for my first job as a python developer 🐍
-- 🌱 I’m currently learning and Python
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: ...
 <br>